-Hiking and mountain trails
+Hiking & mountain trails

-In addition to the uniform signposting and trail marking, hiking trails are basically divided into three levels of difficulty: hiking trails, mountain trails and Alpine routes.
-The classification of the stages is based on the Tyrolean hiking and mountain trails concept of the state of Tyrol.
+In addition to uniform signage and trail markings, hiking trails are basically divided into three levels of difficulty: Hiking trails, Mountain trails and Alpine routes.
+The classification of the stages is based on the Tyrolean hiking and mountain trail concept of the province of Tyrol.

 For whom?
 Beginners and walkers

-For whom? sure-footed and experienced mountain hikers
+For whom? sure-footed and experienced mountain hiker

-Requirement. good physical condition, mountain experience and mountain equipment
+Prerequisite. good physical condition, mountain experience and mountain equipment

-For whom?
-Dizziness-free, sure-footed and experienced alpinists
+For whom? vertigo-free, sure-footed and high alpine experienced mountaineers